yahya14/pyGecko_timerhax/README.md

 **How to use**:

 Download the all the files as zip and extract it on your computer.
-Run the timer.bat to run the script and then follow instructions provided.
+Run the timer.bat to run the script and then follow the instructions provided.

 **Credits:**